umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/Preview/index.md

 ![Empty Preview Urls Overview](images/empty-preview-urls-overview.png)

-Right now the lit is empty, so go ahead and click on **Add Preview Url**
+Right now the list is empty, so go ahead and click on **Add Preview Url**

 ![Add Preview Urls](images/add-preview-url.png)

-This will open up a dialog in the right side of the backoffice, here you can select which **Root Content** the preview url should be assigned to and for which language it should be available for.
+This will open up a dialog on the right side of the backoffice, from where you can select which **Root Content** the preview url should be assigned to, and for which language it should be available for.

 The **Name** field is used when there are multiple Preview Urls for a Content item.